shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 tracker
 -------

 This setting selects the object tracking algorithm to use.

+``dlib``
+  Use the dlib correlation tracker. *Recommended*.

-The following subset of the OpenCV legacy contributed object trackers are supported.
+The following subset of the OpenCV legacy contributed object trackers are also supported.

 ``boosting``
   A rather old AdaBoost implementation that has been superceded by faster algorithms.